Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Storn, R., 1999.
 System design by constraint adaptation and differential evolution.
 IEEE Transactions on Evolutionary Computation, 3(1), pp.22-34.

+* Storn, R. and Price, K., 1997.
+Differential evolution–A simple and efficient heuristic for global optimization over continuous spaces.
+Journal of Global Optimization, 11(4), pp.341-359.

 ## Estimation of Distribution Algorithms (EDAs)

 * Larrañaga, P. and Lozano, J.A. eds., 2001.
 Estimation of distribution algorithms: A new tool for evolutionary computation.
 Springer Science & Business Media.